Lucifer (TV series): Episodes

-In April 2016, Fox renewed the series for a 13-episode second season, which premiered on September 19, 2016.
-On October 31, 2016, the series received a 9-episode extension for a full 22-episode second-season pickup by Fox.
-On February 13, 2017, Fox renewed the series for a third season initially consisting of 22 episodes, which premiered on October 2, 2017.
-However, in March 2017, it was revealed that the final four episodes of the second season would be removed and placed in the third season to air, resulting in the second season consisting of 18 episodes and the third season of 26.
-On January 22, 2018, writer Chris Rafferty indicated that the third season would instead contain 24 episodes, and the extra 2 episodes would be held for the fourth season.
+The second season premiered on September 19, 2016.
+Initially consisting of 13 episodes, the series later received a 9-episode extension for a full 22-episode second-season pickup by Fox.
+The third season, initially consisting of 22 episodes, premiered on October 2, 2017, but the final four episodes of the second season were removed and placed in the third season to air, resulting in the second season consisting of 18 episodes and the third season of 26.
+Writer Chris Rafferty indicated that the third season would instead contain 24 episodes, and the extra 2 episodes would be held for the fourth season.

-On May 11, 2018, Fox canceled the series after three seasons, stating it was a "ratings-based decision".
-The 2 episodes being held for the fourth season would now be seen back-to-back as "bonus episodes" at the end of the third season; they were broadcast on May 28, 2018, as a single two-hour bonus episode.
+In May 2018, Fox canceled the series after three seasons, stating it was a "ratings-based decision".
+The 2 episodes being held for the fourth season were put as "bonus episodes" at the end of the third season; they were broadcast on May 28, as a single two-hour bonus episode.

-On June 15, 2018, it was announced that Netflix had picked the series up for a fourth season of ten episodes, which was released on May 8, 2019.
-On June 6, 2019, Netflix renewed the series for a fifth (and originally final) season of sixteen episodes, in two batches consisting of 8 episodes each.
+The following month, Netflix picked up the series for a fourth season of ten episodes, which was released on May 8, 2019.
+Netflix renewed the series for a fifth (and originally final) season of sixteen episodes, in two batches consisting of 8 episodes each.
 The first 8 episodes were released on August 21, 2020, and the second 8 episodes were released on May 28, 2021.
-On June 23, 2020, Netflix officially renewed the series for a sixth and final season of 10 episodes, which was released on September 10, 2021.
+The series was later renewed for a sixth and final season of 10 episodes, which was released on September 10, 2021.

 Production

 Development

-In September 2014, it was reported that DC and Fox were developing a television series based on the Sandman character Lucifer, as originally written by Neil Gaiman.
+In September 2014, DC and Fox were developing a television series based on The Sandman character Lucifer, as originally written by Neil Gaiman.
 The series is a "loose adaptation" of the original comic book.
 In May 2015, the series was officially picked up for 13 episodes for the 2015–16 season.
 Fox then hired Almost Human alum Joe Henderson as showrunner, with Kapinos remaining on the series in a lesser capacity.

-In an interview, actress Lesley-Ann Brandt stated that production for the fifth season was "99% finished," with production all completed except for half of the final episode before suspending production due to the COVID-19 pandemic.
+In an interview, actress Lesley-Ann Brandt stated that production for the fifth season was "99% finished", with production all completed except for half of the final episode before suspending production due to the COVID-19 pandemic.
 Production resumed on September 24, 2020, to finish the final episode of the fifth season and begin production of the sixth season.